 When the Long Island Rail Road considered its options for moving multiple rail crossings below grade, it was anticipating weeks-long service disruptions.
-But an innovative method developed by an Italian engineer, never before used in the U.S., allowed it to put each new underpass in place with only a weekend shutdown.
+But an innovative method developed by an Italian engineer, never before deployed in the U.S., allowed it to put each new underpass in place with only a weekend shutdown.

 The box-jacking system from Italy-based Petrucco uses hydraulic jacks and spreaders to move a cast-in-place concrete box carrying the entire underpass and rail bridge into place in a matter of hours, with limited disruption to railway traffic.

 LIRR is using the Petrucco box-jacking method on six grade-crossing eliminations, installing underpasses to keep car traffic off the tracks.
 It’s part of the $2.6-billion 3rd Track Program, which will extend service for the busy commuter line.
 The contractor is 3rd Track Constructors (3TC), a consortium of Dragados USA, John P. Picone, Halmar International and CCA Civil.
 Stantec is the designer for 3TC.

 Union crews did the work, although many had never used the Petrucco system before.
 The first installation, at Urban Ave. in Westbury, N.Y., was performed July 20.
 The second installation, on Covert Ave. in New Hyde Park, N.Y., on Aug.
 24, went even smoother as crews got accustomed to the method.

 "We're ahead of schedule on this one," explained Nick Almeter, area manager with Halmar, as he walked inside the concrete box during the jacking operation.
 He says 3TC's selection of Petrucco's approach was driven by LIRR's need to minimize service interruptions.
 "This method will require only one double-track outage, basically taking the railroad out of service from 4am Saturday morning, and returning it to them by 9am Sunday morning," he says.